lewisjones37/MSP2_to-do-list/README.md

 Parents and Caregivers: Parents and caregivers with busy household schedules, appointments, and childcare responsibilities can use this tool to keep their tasks and commitments in order.

-Socially Engaged Individuals: People involved in various social activities, community events, and volunteering tasks can utilize this to-do list to manage their commitments and never miss an important event.
+Socially Engaged Individuals: People involved in various social activities, community events, and volunteering tasks can utilise this to-do list to manage their commitments and never miss an important event.

 Creatives and Artists: Writers, designers, artists, and other creative professionals can use this to-do list to organize their creative projects and track their progress.